 Different Kinds of Pedicures

-You will see from our list of different types of pedicure there are a great many ways that you can look after your feet.
-Here are some of our favourites.
+You will see from our list of different types of pedicures there are a great many ways that you can look after your feet.
+Here are some of my favorite pedicure types.

 A basic pedicure is a brilliant way of keeping your feet in tip-top condition without spending a fortune.